LCSR-CIIS/dvrk_digital_twin_teleoperation/README.md

 # Don't use relative links to specify the path to external plugins
 ln -s <your-external-plugin-folder>/* plugins/external_plugins/
 ```

+TODO: show how directories should look like after the symlink.

 ### 2. Compile internal plugins

 Compile plugins inside the plugins folder with: